3F/web.vsSBE/_doc/Features/Confirmation dialog.md

 ### External logic.
 Simple caller (or variant for older versions < v0.9)

+See also - [Work with external utilities](../../Features/External utilities/) for details about this.

-This **older** variant is **deprecated**.
-However you can also like this:
+The information below is an deprecated variant.
+But if you still like this:

 `*!*` *please note it's Obsolete see also [similar with new version](../../Examples/Version number/)* `*!*`

-For example if you have a few subprojects in your solution as here:
+For example, if you have a few subprojects in your solution as here:

 ![a few subprojects](../../Resources/examples/obsolete/project_list.jpg)

-and you want to update a some file at start build **for all projects at once**(as Solution-wide) for example: revision.h
+and you want to update some file at start build **for all projects at once**(as Solution-wide) for example: revision.h

 ```cpp